-The provision of additional, suitable trees on all new large planning application sites will be expected, unless supporting design guidelines for the development state that this is unachievable.
+A net gain in the quantity of suitable trees on all new large planning application sites will be expected, unless supporting design guidelines for the development state that this is unachievable.
 In this scenario, the potential for providing new tree planting off-site should be explored.

-8.1.4 Seafront Character Zones
+8.1.5 Seafront Character Zones